DaveDeCaprio/voice-stream/docs/getting_started/walkthrough.md

 Finally, the audio data is sent back to the browser for playback using an {py:func}`~voice_stream.integrations.fastapi.fastapi_websocket_bytes_sink`.

 Note that on the last line we `await` the sink.
 The sink will not actually complete until the websocket is closed.
-Data will keep flowing through the pipe as long as it is open.
+Data will keep flowing through the stream as long as it is open.
 This allows us to have many rounds of recognizing speech and returning responses all within the same flow.

 ## Where To Go Now